1976 Dixie 500: Race report

 The race was primarily a battle between Marcis, David Pearson, Yarborough, and Donnie Allison; for most of the first 62 laps in particular the top four raced nose to nose; Stock Car Racing Magazine writer Richard Benyo reported “the lead would change at four different spots” on the oval.

 G.C.
 Spencer crashed on the first lap while Billy McGinnis blew his vehicle's engine on lap 15.
 A faulty head gasket forced David Sisco to leave the race on lap 34.
 Oil pressure issues would force Dick May out of the race on lap 60 while faulty wheel bearings eliminated Chuck Bown from the race on lap 75.
 Coo Coo Marlin had a bad engine on lap 114.
 Oil pressure issues forced Richard Petty to leave the race on lap 157, which ended his chance to overtake Yarborough for the Winston Cup title.

 Frank Warren fell out with overheating by Lap 164 and Bobby Allison left on lap 168.
 Engine problems would claim the vehicles of Richard Childress on lap 218, Lennie Pond on lap 228, and Terry Bivins on lap 250.
 A problematic valve spring on lap 252 would end Richie Panch's weekend and Grant Adcox's engine would stop working on lap 254.

-David Pearson looked like a winner on lap 301 as he drove by Marcis on lap 301 but Marcis was cooling his tires and 14 laps later drove by Pearson.
-A late yellow set up a two-lap sprint and Marcis won it, and the race.
+David Pearson looked like a winner on lap 301 as he drove by Marcis but after cooling his tires Marcus retook the lead for good from Pearson fourteen laps later.
+A late yellow set up a two-lap sprint and Marcis won it.

 Richie Panch, son of Marvin Panch, would retire after the end of this race while Billy McGinnis would make his NASCAR Cup Series debut.

 Dale Earnhardt survived a huge crash when Dick Brooks slid down the banking of Turn 3; Earnhardt hit Brooks and tumbled to Turn 4.

 Future NASCAR star Bill Elliott had a role wiping the windshield of 16th-place finisher Gene Felton's stock car; Elliott would go on to have a successful Cup Series career of his own 12 years later.